 Kids have the funniest requests sometimes!
-My youngest was given a Beanie Baby Pelican recently, and just fell in love.
+My youngest was given a stuffed toy pelican recently, and just fell in love.
 Within the day he was insisting I make his new pal a nest.
 And every day until I got the chance to make it, he complained how very exhausted the bird was getting, without a chance to sleep!
-Finally, I made one… and then I couldn’t resist making a few more!
+Finally, I made one... and then I couldn't resist making a few more!
+So here's the Bird's Nest Bowl Set!

-I whipped up a set of these bowls in just an evening, and in three sizes that “nest” together they’re good for lots more than stuffed animal sleeping quarters!
-They’ve got flat bottoms so they don’t tip over, and made with super chunky yarn they’re very nearly instant gratification.
-Simple stitches, with textured sides to keep them interesting (and dare I say “nest-ish”?), these bowls makes a great gift, are a fun way to organize all that clutter, and add a pop of color wherever they go.
+I whipped up the Bird's Nest Bowl Set in just an evening, and in three sizes that "nest" together they're good for lots more than stuffed animal sleeping quarters!
+They've got flat bottoms so they don't tip over, and made with super chunky yarn they're very nearly instant gratification.
+Simple stitches, with textured sides to keep them interesting (and dare I say "nest-ish"?), these bowls make a great gift, are a fun way to organize all that clutter, and add a pop of color wherever they go.

 Bird’s Nest Bowl Set